Peddler

 Sellers API

-api = Peddler.sellers(aws_region, access_token)
+api = Peddler.sellers.new(aws_region, access_token)

 # Get marketplace participations